dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 - active users
 - mrr (monthly recurring revenue)

 In v1.0, dbt supports metric definitions as a new node type.
-Like [exposures](exposures), metrics participate in the dbt DAG and can be expressed in YAML files.
+Like [exposures](exposures), metrics participate in the dbt <Term id="dag" /> and can be expressed in YAML files.
 By defining metrics in dbt projects, you encode crucial business logic in tested, version-controlled code.
 Further, you can expose these metrics definitions to downstream tooling, which drives consistency and precision in metric reporting.

 ### Benefits of defining metrics